daormar/debasher/doc/design_doc_resident.md

 - **G4, faithful replay**: the input log is one log per node, written when each message arrives, in the order in which the messages are queued and hence processed by the brain thread, across all its input ports, so that replay reproduces that order exactly.
 A node with several input ports does not have to be insensitive to how their messages interleave.
 - **G5, no duplicates and no silent loss across a crash**: a neighbor that keeps running observes each message of a relaunched node once, not twice, and in order; and if a message is lost anyway, the receiver notices.
 Mechanism (decided 2026-09-20): each `DATA` carries a sequence number per channel, assigned by the sender; the sender's counters are stored in its checkpoint, so that replay regenerates the same numbers; the receiver drops any `DATA` whose number is not above the last one it accepted from that channel (a duplicate), and treats a jump as a lost message, an error in the sense of G8.
 The receiver's last numbers are rebuilt from its checkpoint and its log.
 It relies on determinism: a replay that produced different outputs would reuse numbers for different messages.
 - **G6, consistent snapshots and orderly halt**: while no node crashes during a round, the checkpoints closed by that round form a consistent cut, and after a halt every node resumes in the state it had when it stopped: it loads its checkpoint and replays from its input log only what it processed after capturing it.
 A crash during a round aborts it (mechanism not designed yet, see Loose ends).
 - **G7, bounded detection**: a crashed node is noticed within `HEARTBEAT_CHECK_INTERVAL_SECS` when its PID is verifiably gone, and within `HEARTBEAT_TIMEOUT_SECS` when it is alive but unhealthy (one of its reader, writer or brain threads died).
-It is then relaunched up to `MAX_RELAUNCH_ATTEMPTS` times before the escalation of point 4.
+It is then relaunched up to `MAX_RELAUNCH_ATTEMPTS` times before the escalation.
 - **G8, detected, never silent**: when a guarantee cannot be kept (a gap in a channel's sequence numbers, a checkpoint with another schema version, an input log over its size cap, an exhausted relaunch budget), the node or the `Supervisor` raises an error that stops the affected part, instead of continuing with silently wrong state.
-What happens after that stop is manual today; the planned fallback is a coordinated global rollback to the last consistent cut, **not built** (see Future work, point 7).
+What happens after that stop is manual today; the planned fallback is a coordinated global rollback to the last consistent cut, **not built** (see Future work).

 ### Limits and non-goals

 - **Both endpoints of a channel crashed before either reopened the FIFO.** When one endpoint of a channel crashes, nothing is lost: the other holds the FIFO open, and what the writer had sent and the reader had not yet read waits in it.
 A relaunched node holds its FIFOs from the first step of its recovery, before it restores its checkpoint or replays its input log, until it dies.
 So only if the second endpoint crashes before the first has been relaunched and has reopened the FIFO, which takes the time to notice the crash and start the new process, or if both crash together, is there a moment at which neither holds the FIFO, and what it held is destroyed, at most what a pipe holds (64 KiB).
 Checked with real `kill -9` on 50 unread lines: all survive if only one endpoint dies, and none survives if both do, together or half a second apart with no relaunch in between.
 The recovery is not part of that window: with the writer killed while the relaunched reader was still replaying its log (19 of 60 records replayed), all 50 are delivered, where before the FIFOs were opened first thing in the recovery none was.
 Whether the loss is repaired depends on where the destroyed messages came from.
 A relaunched writer restores its latest checkpoint and replays its input log after `processed_upto`, so it sends again, with the same sequence numbers, everything it produced from that point on: the destroyed messages among those reach the reader after all, and it cannot tell (checked with a real relay that had a checkpoint after 10 messages, received 5 more and was killed: the relaunched one sent exactly those 5).
 What it had sent before that checkpoint is inside the node state that it restores and is not sent again: if some of it was still unread in the FIFO, it is lost, and the reader finds the hole in the sequence numbers when the next message arrives (G8).
 Ways to repair more are listed in Future work, none designed.
 Non-adjacent nodes may crash together with no such problem.
 - **External inputs.** What enters the graph from outside it (a manual write to a FIFO, an external program) cannot be regenerated by any node, so at that boundary delivery is at most once; inside the graph, the guarantees start from the first message a node logs.
 - **Messages read from a FIFO but not yet written to the input log** when a node crashes.
-The reader thread writes each message to the log when it arrives, so this window is only the few microseconds between taking a block from the FIFO and appending it (today it is the whole time a message waits in the inbound queue).
+The reader thread writes each message to the log when it arrives, so this window is only the time between taking a block from the FIFO and appending each of its messages.
 A message lost in that window is not recovered, since its sender considers it delivered, but the sequence numbers of G5 make the hole detectable (G8).
 - **Stuck but alive.** A node whose brain thread is alive but blocked (infinite loop, deadlock) is not detected today: the heartbeat proves that its threads are alive, not that they make progress.
 Not a goal for now; an extension would be a progress counter in the heartbeat.
 - **Not covered**: non-deterministic `process_data`, effects on external systems beyond "idempotent if repeated", Slurm, machine failure.
 - **`--mirror`** (the debugging tap of a fifo, behind the frontend's "Watch FIFO") is not available in resident programs: declaring it aborts the load of the program, before anything is launched (decided and done on 2026-09-20).
 Resident processes keep their own input log.
 - **A node that has finished for good** takes no part in later rounds, so the consistent cut of an epoch that starts after it finished has no checkpoint of that node: its channel to the others is empty and its last state is its final one.
-Localized recovery does not need it; a global rollback would have to treat it (see Future work, point 7).
+Localized recovery does not need it; a global rollback would have to treat it (see Future work).
 - **A round that a newer one replaces** leaves the nodes that had not closed it without a checkpoint for its epoch, so that epoch has no complete cut.
 The round that replaced it does complete, at every node it reaches, and that is the cut that counts; localized recovery never uses a cut.
 It holds if the initiators start the same epoch (see Loose ends).
 Rounds started closer together than they take to complete keep replacing each other, and none completes until they stop, so the period of periodic snapshots has to be longer than a round.
-- **A node that crashes again right after every relaunch** is not retried forever: after `MAX_RELAUNCH_ATTEMPTS` it is declared permanently failed and the escalation of point 4 applies.
+- **A node that crashes again right after every relaunch** is not retried forever: after `MAX_RELAUNCH_ATTEMPTS` it is declared permanently failed and the escalation applies.

 ### Acceptance: how reliability is shown